omahs/flutter/engine/src/flutter/impeller/docs/babys_first_triangle.md

 ## Conclusion

 You have learned how to draw a triangle, modify its vertices, access varying information in the fragment shader, and specify uniform data to your shaders.
-You'll find that its somewhat annoying that you can't color outside the confines of your triangle.
+You'll find that it's somewhat annoying that you can't color outside the confines of your triangle.
 So add more, the rest is Flutter doesn't do anything more (conceptually) complicated.